tigera-cs/Calico-Foundation/4.2-policy-fundamentals-lab/README.md

 ```

 Now, let's examine and apply policies, which allow DNS traffic to the cluster internal kube-dns and also allow kube-dns to communicate with anything.
+The global network policy allows all pods egress access to kube-dns and denies egress DNS requests to other DNS servers.
+The network policy allows ingress DNS requests to kube-dns and allows kube-dns egress traffic.
+Notice the policy order which is a functionnality of Calico that allows a deterministic sequential processing of policies.

 ```
 kubectl apply -f -<<EOF